View the details of what is being done by clicking on each initative:

 - How to monitor, recognize and address biased policing, including what areas to monitor, understanding how actions are perceived and clarifying policies for employees.

 - Leadership best practices from both public and private sector research and experience.

 - Key elements of the Department’s Race and Social Justice Initiative (RSJI) Workplan and their relevance to supervisory roles and responsibilities.

-- The new curriculum is expected to be ready for presentation to the Monitoring Team and Community Police Commission this spring.
+- The new curriculum is expected to be ready for presentation to the Monitoring Team and Community Police Commission later this year.

 Creating a world class police department requires principled, effective, and innovative leadership.
 We are creating a new “Commander Academy” which will begin with one week of training for all Commanders, including incoming and long term Lieutenants.
 The training topics are outlined and have been transferred to the Education and Training Section for curriculum development.

 Training topics include:Updated 8/27/13